CVE-2026-32195: CWE-121: Stack-based Buffer Overflow in Microsoft Windows 11 version 26H1

 Technical Summary

-This vulnerability is a stack-based buffer overflow (CWE-121) in the Windows Kernel component of Windows 11 version 26H1.
-It permits a local attacker with authorized access to escalate privileges by exploiting the overflow condition.
-The CVSS 3.1 vector indicates that the attack requires local access with high attack complexity and low privileges, but no user interaction.
-The impact includes high confidentiality, integrity, and availability consequences.
-Microsoft has published an official fix for this vulnerability.
+This vulnerability (CVE-2026-32195) involves a stack-based buffer overflow in the Windows Kernel component of Windows 11 version 26H1.
+It enables a local attacker with authorized access to escalate privileges by exploiting the overflow condition.
+The vulnerability is tracked under CWE-121 and has been assigned a CVSS v3.1 base score of 7.0, indicating high severity.
+Microsoft has published an official fix to remediate this issue.

 Potential Impact